 Subpart D: Cash Procedures

-- Client payments recorded on appointment schedule including amount and method of payment.
+- Client payments are recorded on appointment schedule including amount and method of payment.

-- Cash on hand.
+- Cash on hand

 - Cash on hand remains with the department throughout the academic year; total amount is returned after the last clinic in the spring semester.

 - Cash is kept in the locked cash drawer of the reception area and is supervised by massage therapy The students assigned to the clinical assistant role that day take payments, record payment and appointment information, and direct the client to the business office when appropriate.

 - Business Services Office staff conduct unscheduled audits of cash balance periodically, at least annually.